VivekYadav081/CodSoft/Landing Page/Readme.md

-# Calculator
+# Game Landing Page

-A simple web-based calculator built with HTML, CSS, and JavaScript.
+A modern, responsive landing page for a gaming website built using HTML and CSS.

 ## Overview

-This project provides a clean, responsive calculator interface with support for basic arithmetic operations: addition, subtraction, multiplication, and division.
+This project showcases a sleek gaming landing page with a hero section, navigation menu, featured game cards, and a footer.

 ## Features

-- Clean calculator UI
-- Supports numbers 0-9
-- Basic math operations: `+`, `-`, `*`, `/`
-- Clear button (`C`) to reset the display
+- Full-screen hero section with background image
+- Navigation bar with menu items
-- Equals button (`=`) to compute results
+- Call-to-action button
-- Handles invalid expressions with an error message
+- Responsive game cards with hover animation
+- Dark theme with neon accent styling

 ## Files

-- `index.html` — Calculator structure and buttons
+- `index.html` — Page structure and content
-- `style.css` — Layout and styling for the calculator
+- `style.css` — Styling, layout, and visual effects
-- `script.js` — Calculator logic and button handling

 ## Usage

 1. Open `index.html` in a web browser.
-2. Click buttons to build a math expression.
-3. Press `=` to evaluate the result.
-4. Press `C` to clear the current input.
+2. Scroll through the landing page sections.
+3. Click the button or explore the game cards.

 ## Notes

-- The display is read-only, so input is only accepted through the calculator buttons.
-- The calculator uses built-in JavaScript evaluation for expression handling.
+- Images are loaded from external URLs.
+- This project is ideal as a static landing page template for gaming brands.

 ## License

-This project is open for learning and customization.
+This project is open for learning, customization, and portfolio use.